IEC 61400: Harmonization

 In Canada, the previous national standards were outdated and impeded the wind industry, and they were updated and harmonized with 61400 by the Canadian Standards Association with several modifications.

-An update for IEC 61400 is scheduled for 2016.

 For small wind turbines the global industry has been working towards harmonisation of certification requirements with a "test once, certify everywhere" objective.
 Considerable co-operation has been taking place between UK, USA, and more recently Japan, Denmark and other countries so that the IEC 61400-2 standard as interpreted within e.g. the MCS certification scheme (of UK origin) is interoperable with the USA (for example where it corresponds to an AWEA small wind turbine standard) and other countries.

 Wind Turbine Generator (WTG) classes

 Wind turbines are designed for specific conditions.
 During the construction and design phase assumptions are made about the wind climate that the wind turbines will be exposed to.
 Turbine wind class is just one of the factors needing consideration during the complex process of planning a wind power plant.
 Wind classes determine which turbine is suitable for the normal wind conditions of a particular site.
 Turbine classes are determined by three parameters - the average wind speed, extreme 50-year gust, and turbulence.

 Turbulence intensity quantifies how much the wind varies typically within 10 minutes.
 Because the fatigue loads of a number of major components in a wind turbine are mainly caused by turbulence, the knowledge of how turbulent a site is of crucial importance.
 Normally the wind speed increases with increasing height due to vertical wind shear.
 In flat terrain the wind speed increases logarithmically with height.
 In complex terrain the wind profile is not a simple increase and additionally a separation of the flow might occur, leading to heavily increased turbulence.